 (3-0) 3 hours credit.
-Prerequisite: PSY 2013 or consent of instructor.
+Prerequisite: PSY 2013; MAT 1013 or equivalent.
 An examination of major theories about the nature of the learning process.
 Discussion will focus on the construction and evaluation of learning models.
 The practical implications of theoretical findings for the acquisition, maintenance, and elimination of behavior will be considered.